mabdinur/NBA_HomeCourtAnalysis/README.md

-# NBA_HomeCourtAnalysis
+#  Analysis of Home Court Advantage in the NBA (1990 - 207)
-Analyzing statistically significant trends between home and away games
+### Analyzing statistically significant trends between home and away games

+#### To run this script
-execute in the main project directory--> python analyze.py This will generate graphs visualizing various NBA home and away trends over the past 30 yrs
+execute in the main project directory--> python analyze.py <br />
+This will generate graphs visualizing various NBA home and away trends over the past 30 yrs